-Soft and chewy peanut butter blossoms with a healthy twist that make for the perfect treat at a cookie exchange!
-These easy peanut butter cookies are naturally gluten free, vegan, and low in sugar!
-They make for the perfect dessert, sweet snack, holiday bake sale, or cookie exchange!
+Soft and sweet vegan peanut butter blossoms with a healthy twist that make for the perfect treat at a Christmas cookie exchange!
+These easy vegan peanut butter cookies are naturally egg free, dairy free,, low in sugar, can be gluten free, and topped with a homemade vegan Hershey kiss!
+A classic Christmas cookie!

 If you want to know the way to my heart, it’s easily through peanut butter and chocolate.
-I mean, in my eyes, there’s just no better combo.
+I mean, in my mind, there’s just no better combo.

 These chewy, deliciously soft peanut butter cookies with kisses are going to be the star of any cookie exchange or holiday party, you can bet on that 😉 What’s more, these chewy blossoms happen to be naturally vegan, dairy free, gluten free, and low in sugar…oh, and I even teach you how to make the Hershey kisses on top!